mahlenmorris/VCVRack/README.md

 * [BASICally](#basically): A simple, likely familiar procedural programming language within the context of VCV Rack.
 * [Drifter](#drifter): Creates sequences of values that can slowly (or quickly) vary, like a series of points doing random walks connected into a series.
+* [Fermata](#fermata): A text editor and labeling module.
+Write much longer text notes.
+Resizable, scrolls, font choices, and more.
+Or just add some visual emphasis, Stochastic Telegraph-style.
 * [Fuse](#fuse): Block, allow, or attenuate a signal passing through, based on the number of triggers observed in a different signal.

 ![Line Break image](images/Separator.png)